Last Updated on September 10, 2021

 Just two coats will make sure it’s opaque.
 If you use the base coat and topcoat, it will last even longer.

 The formula is vegan and cruelty-free, plus non-toxic.
 It lacks the Big Four, which includes toluene, DBP, formaldehyde, or formaldehyde resin.

 Other colors made by this company are ten-free.
 They are handmade in Brooklyn.

-It comes in a set with two colors plus acetone-free polish remover.
+It comes in a set with two colors plus acetone-free nail polish remover.

 Choose from classics like Perfectly Pink, The Tippy Toe Show, and Jingle Nail Rock.

 This is the perfect gift for the little (or big) girls who chew their nails.
-It’s safe for pregnant mommies, too.
+It’s safe to use for pregnant mommies, too.

 If you love nail art, take a look at this peelable base coat.

 Paint two or three coats, then cover it with anything you like.